SonniesEdge/inuitcss-guide/README.md

 InuitCSS isn't like Bootstrap or Zurb Foundation.
 It won't give you an out-of-the-box layout, or nicely styled buttons.
 It's a bunch of helper functions, mixins and classes, written in Sass, that will help you to build your own systems.

-## Installing
-You can get an initial install of InuitCSS going with:

-`bower install --save-dev inuit-starter-kit`

-It'll install some basics and let you start playing.

 ## Modules
 InuitCSS is *increadibly* modular and has all documentation inline.
 While this means that you only ever pull in what you need, and there's information inline, it means that getting a  high-level overview is extremely frustrating.
 This guide attempts to address that.